RoseTheFlower/MetroSteam/README.md

-# Good old Metro skin for the new Steam chat and friends UI
+Metro skin for the new Steam chat and friends UI

 This skin for the new chat and friends UI was created after Valve made it problematic to revert to the old-style windows.
 My quest was to make the new windows look as close as possible to those of [the original Metro skin](https://steamcommunity.com/groups/metroforsteam).